 What is LEAP?

-In summer 2022, the LEAP program will bring together its seventh cohort of sixteen incoming first-year students, UNC’s LEAP Scholars.
+In summer 2023, the LEAP program will bring together its eighth cohort of sixteen incoming first-year students, UNC’s LEAP Scholars.
 The LEAP program fosters an inclusive community that provides an opportunity for you to study and learn with other students that share similar interests and pre-health goals as you do.

 LEAP is a year-long program that provides you with academic support and guidance in major and non-major classes and social support throughout your first year.
 Our goals is to provide you with the necessary skills and a network of support to be successful during your time at UNC and prepare you to apply to professional schools.
 In addition to the variety of opportunities and benefits exclusive to LEAP, it's a great way to meet new friends and have fun!

 LEAP begins with our Summer Bridge program.
-LEAP Scholars will join us on campus for four days and three nights in late July (we are finalizing dates!).
-Our free program will introduce you to your 2022-2023 LEAP cohort, the peer mentors, the LEAP co-Directors, biology and chemistry faculty, and the LEAP advisors.
+LEAP Scholars will join us on campus for four days and three nights from July 9-12, 2023.
+Our free program will introduce you to your 2023-2024 LEAP cohort, the peer mentors, the LEAP co-Directors, biology and chemistry faculty, and the LEAP advisors.
 You will experience life on campus and participate in an authentic research experience and engage in fun team building activities.
 You'll get to meet and network with health care professionals to further explore your career goals.

 - Personalized and ongoing academic advising to help you achieve your goals